 Students may request an evaluation of credit from non-regionally accredited institutions they have attended.
-However, should the quality of the educational program of the institution attended appear mediocre or unsatisfactory, the Dean of Enrollment Services has the prerogative not to accept all or any part of the previously earned credit.
-Appeals for evaluation should be addressed to the Dean of Enrollment Services.
+However, should the quality of the educational program of the institution attended appear mediocre or unsatisfactory, the Vice President of Student Affairs has the prerogative not to accept all or any part of the previously earned credit.
+Appeals for evaluation should be addressed to the Vice President of Student Affairs.
 During the appeal process, it is the student's responsibility to provide an official transcript from the non-regionally accredited college, a copy of the college's catalog, and a course description and/or syllabus with faculty credentials for each class the student is requesting credit.
 Students with college credit from colleges outside the U.S. must have their documents evaluated by an approved commercial evaluating company.
-Information is available in the office of the Dean of Enrollment Services.
-All credit is granted only for courses with a grade of "D" or better, except for grades in college credit English and math courses.
-Credit is granted only for grades of "C" or better in college English and math courses.
+Information is available in the office of the Vice President of Student Affairs.

+All credit is granted only for courses with a grade of "C" or higher, except for grades in college credit English and math courses.
+Credit is granted only for grades of "C" or higher in college English and math courses.
 Courses with a grade of "D" or lower may be repeated under the provisions of Chipola College's Forgiveness Policy.
+Courses with a grade of C or higher may not be repeated.